• The Joke that Joey Ayala Probably Forgot

 • The 20-Peso Ticket: My Accidental Night at the MTV Pilipinas 2004 Music Awards

 It was late afternoon, and I couldn’t sit still.
-I told my mom I was going for a walk, I just needed to isolate myself and be invisible, anonymous, audienceless.
+I told my mom I was going out, I just needed to isolate myself and be invisible, anonymous.
 Just me, my thoughts, and the twenty pesos in my jean pocket.
 Good enough for fishballs and sago’t gulaman.
-The moment I stepped out our…
+The moment I stepped out our gate, I had…

 read more…